* Category 4 hurricane hits Texas coast Friday night

 * Residents flee most powerful storm on U.S. mainland since 2005

-* Residents told to take cover from wind, unprecedented flooding
+* Locals told to take cover from wind, unprecedented flooding (Adds power outages)

-As many as 6 million people were believed to be in Harvey's path, as is the heart of America's oil refining operations.
-The storm's impact on refineries has already pushed up gasoline prices while the U.S. Environmental Protection Agency lifted some rules on gasoline to reduce shortages.
+As many as 5.8 million people were believed to be in the storm's path, as well as the heart of America's oil refining operations.
+The storm's impact on refineries has already pushed up gasoline prices.

 Donald Trump, facing the first large-scale natural disaster of his presidency, said on Twitter he signed a disaster proclamation which "unleashes the full force of government help" shortly before Harvey made landfall.